mitsuba-renderer/enoki/docs/basics.rst

 vectorization.
 Enoki relies on template metaprogramming techniques to ensure optimal code generation even in such challenging situations.
-For instance, arithmetic operations involving a hypothetical ``Array<float, 27>`` type will generate one AVX512 instruction [#f1]_, one AVX instruction, and one SSE4.2 instruction that leaves the last entry unused.
+For instance, arithmetic operations involving a hypothetical ``Array<float, 27>`` type will generate one AVX512 instruction [#f1]_, one AVX instruction, and one 4-wide SSE instruction that leaves the last entry unused.

 .. figure:: basics-03.svg